wipplelang/wipple/website/guide/src/02-advanced-wipple/02-specialization.md

 -   They must have the same type as the generic constant and satisfy all of its bounds.
 -   You can't specialize a constant that is a specialization of another constant.

+In addition, there are some conventions that Wipple can't check, but you should follow:

+-   The specialized constant should have the same behavior as the generic constant; it should be a "drop-in replacement".
-In addition, you should only specialize a constant you created, or your specialization should operate at least one type you created.
-This convention prevents conflicts between libraries.
-If two specialized constants share the same type, there is no guarantee that Wipple will pick one over the other.
+-   You should only specialize a constant you created, or your specialization should operate at least one type you created.
+This prevents conflicts between libraries.